jbowdre/runtimeterror/content/posts/gemini-capsule-gempost-github-actions/index.md

 Neat!

 I'm not going to go into too much detail on how I configured/use gempost; the [readme](https://github.com/justlark/gempost/blob/main/README.md) does a great job of explaining what's needed to get started, and the [examples directory](https://github.com/justlark/gempost/tree/main/examples) shows some of the flexibility and configurable options.
 Perhaps the biggest change I made is using `gemlog/` as the gemlog directory (instead of `posts/`).
+You can check out my [gempost config file](https://github.com/jbowdre/capsule/blob/main/gempost.yaml) and/or [gempost templates](https://github.com/jbowdre/capsule/tree/main/templates) for the full details.

 In any case, after gempost is configured and I've written some posts, I can build the capsule with `gempost build`.
 It spits out the "rendered" gemtext (basically generating index pages and the Atom feed from the posts and templates) in the `public/` directory.